ramblingadam/ff7-rebirth-packager/README.md

 ### The game crashed or the mod doesn't work.

-Ensure your directory structure matches the original path to the assets that your mod is changing.
+- Ensure your directory structure matches the original path to the assets that your mod is changing
+- Ensure your `GAME_DIR` points to the BASE FF7 Rebirth install directory (by default, this is
+  `C:\Program Files (x86)\Steam\steamapps\common\FINAL FANTASY VII REBIRTH`)